North American blizzard of 1996: Virginia

-Most of Virginia was impacted with the more central and western parts receiving 1 to 3 ft of snow.
+Most of Virginia was impacted by the more central and western parts receiving 1 to 3 ft of snow.
 Roanoke got a record-breaking 23 in.
 The heaviest snow fell in Page County, with around 37 in.
 Snowfall reached 3 ft in the Shenandoah Valley and exceeded 2 ft in much of the Virginia mountain and Piedmont areas.
 Gov. George Allen declared a state of emergency as power lines went down, people were trapped in their houses, and at least eight weather-related deaths occurred.
 High winds that accompanied the blizzard caused white out conditions and drifts of up to 10 ft in Patrick County.

-Washington, D.C. and Baltimore
+Washington, D.C., and Baltimore

-Snow began falling on Washington, D.C. and Baltimore during the early afternoon of January 6, and continued at a consistent rate until mid-afternoon the next day.
+Snow began falling on Washington, D.C., and Baltimore during the early afternoon of January 6, and continued at a consistent rate until mid-afternoon the next day.
 At that time, the metro area received 13 to 17 in, and after a few hours of sleet and then a complete stop for several hours, it seemed the worst was over.
 But overnight, as the storm slowly crawled northward, extremely heavy bands of snow came in from the east.
 These bands created whiteout conditions as winds gusted past 40 mph, along with thunder and lightning.

 By the morning of January 8, the bands tapered off, and the metro area was left with a blanket of 15 to 25 in of snow.
 Baltimore received 22.5 in and Washington Dulles International Airport received 24.6 in.
 Many areas north and west in Maryland and West Virginia received well over 2 ft with a few locations in the mountains of West Virginia and Virginia receiving up to 4 ft.